xgeoff/arden/site/pages/index.md

 title = "Arden"
 layout = "summary"
 ---
-## Ardan Language
+## Arden Language

-**Ardan** is a constructed, phonetic language designed for clarity, expressiveness, and ease of use.
+**Arden** is a constructed, phonetic language designed for clarity, expressiveness, and ease of use.
 It is built from the ground up with a logical grammar, elegant morphology, and a streamlined writing system that avoids redundancy and ambiguity.
-Ardan draws inspiration from natural languages but emphasizes simplicity and regularity throughout its structure.
+Arden draws inspiration from natural languages but emphasizes simplicity and regularity throughout its structure.

 ### ✨ Key Features